learn-co-curriculum/dsc-mongodb-lab/README.md

 ## Updating a Record

 Now, let's update some records.
-In the cell below. set the mailing address for Steven S. to `'367 55th St., apt 2A'`.
+In the cell below. set the mailing address for John Smith to `'367 55th St., apt 2A'`.

 ```python